- Physical Therapy

 Where will I practice if I am accepted to the Orthopedic Residency Program?

-Residents practice for approximately six months at each of the two locations: SSM Physical Therapy and Saint Louis University's Program in Physical Therapy.
+Residents practice for approximately six months at each of the two locations: SSM Physical Therapy and Saint Louis University's Physical Therapy Clinic.

 Is there a tuition charged for the education portion of the Residency Program?